-The GSSL CA revokes the Subscriber Certificate within 24 hours in either of following circumstances:
+The GSSL CA revokes the Subscriber Certificate within 24 hours under the following circumstances:

-- A Subscriber requests to revoke the Certificate to the CA in writing; - The Subscriber notifies the GSSL CA that the original certificate request was not authorized and does not retroactively grant authorization; - The GSSL CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - The GSSL CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon. - The GSSL CA is aware of a proven method that can easily compute the Subscriber's private key corresponding to the public key of the Certificate (e.g., refer to https://wiki.debian.org/SSLkeys for the Debian vulnerable key)
+- A Subscriber submits a written request to the CA for certificate revocation; - The Subscriber notifies the GSSL CA that the original certificate request was unauthorized and does not retroactively grant authorization; - The GSSL CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate, has been compromised; - The GSSL CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be trusted. - The GSSL CA becomes aware of a proven method that can easily compute the Subscriber's private key corresponding to the public key of the Certificate (e.g., refer to https://wiki.debian.org/SSLkeys for the Debian vulnerable key)

-The GSSL CA revokes the Subscriber Certificate within five (5) days in either of following circumstances:
+The GSSL CA revokes the Subscriber Certificate within five (5) days under the following circumstances:

-- The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6; - The GSSL CA obtains evidence that the Certificate was misused; - The GSSL CA is made aware that a Subscriber has violated one or more of its material obligations under the Terms of Use; - The GSSL CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+- The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6; - The GSSL CA obtains evidence that the Certificate was misused:

-- The GSSL CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Oualified Domain Name; - The GSSL CA is made aware of a material change in the information contained in the Certificate: - The GSSL CA is made aware that the Certificate was not issued in accordance with these Requirements or the GSSL CA's Certification Practice Statement; - The GSSL CA determines or is made aware that any of the information appearing in the Certificate is inaccurate; - The GSSL CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - Revocation is required by the GSSL CA's Certification Practice Statement; or - The GSSL CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- The GSSL CA becomes aware that a Subscriber has violated one or more of its material obligations under the Terms of Use; - The GSSL CA becomes aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - The GSSL CA becomes aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - The GSSL CA becomes aware of a material change in the information contained in the Certificate; - The GSSL CA becomes aware that the Certificate was not issued in accordance with these Requirements or the GSSL CA's Certification Practice Statement; - The GSSL CA determines or becomes aware that any of the information shown in the Certificate is inaccurate; - The GSSL CA's right to issue Certificates under these Requirements may expire, be revoked, or terminated unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - Revocation is required by the GSSL CA's Certification Practice Statement; or - The GSSL CA becomes aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, or there is clear evidence that the specific method used to generate the Private Key was flawed.